 Wisdom teeth often emerge from the gum line without enough room from the surrounding teeth to grow.
 This can cause sore gums and infections in your gum tissue.
 If not removed, impacted wisdom teeth can also cause permanent damage to nearby teeth, gums, and bone.
 This can result in the formation of cysts or tumors which can further damage the jawbone.

-An oral surgeon can remove your wisdom teeth to avoid these problems — ideally in your early 20s, though really you can get them out at any age.
+An oral surgeon can remove your wisdom teeth to avoid these problems — ideally in your early 20s, though you can get them out at any age.
 There just tend to be more complications the older you are.
+And if your wisdom teeth are impacted, you may need a dental bone graft for wisdom teeth, which definitely requires a specialist.

 Tooth & Bone Loss